Dean Farris

-Dean Farris (born November 14, 1997) is the American record holder in the 200 yard freestyle.
+Dean Farris (born November 14, 1997) is an American former swimmer.
+From 2019 until 2024 he was the American record holder in the 200 yard freestyle.
 He won the 2019 NCAA Division I Championships titles in the 100 yard backstroke and 100 yard freestyle.
 At the 2019 World University Games he won two gold medals, one in the 4×100 meter freestyle relay and one in the 4×200 meter freestyle relay.

 Early life and education

-Farris was born November 14, 1997 and raised in Atlanta, Georgia.
+Farris was born November 14, 1997, and raised in Atlanta, Georgia.
 He attended The Paideia School for high school where he competed scholastically as part of the school swim team.
-For college, Farris attends Harvard University where he competes as part of the Harvard Crimson swim team.
+For college, Farris attended Harvard University where he competed as part of the Harvard Crimson swim team.

 Career

 2015–2017

 In January 2015, Farris was highlighted by SwimSwam as one of the "Weekly Wonders of Age Group Swimming" for achieving two times faster than national-level cut-off times, once each in the 200 yard backstroke and 200 yard individual medley.
 By mid-October of the same year, Farris had committed to competing collegiately for Harvard University as part of the Harvard Crimson.
 On February 24, 2017, Farris swam a 1:32.71 in the prelims heats of the 200 yard freestyle at the 2017 Ivy League Men's Swimming and Diving Championships, breaking the 37-year-old pool record set at Blodgett Pool on the Harvard University campus by Rowdy Gaines of Auburn University in 1980 with a time of 1:34.57.
 In the final of the 200 yard freestyle later the same day, Farris lowered his own pool record by over one full second to a time of 1:31.56.